-'Elizabeth Bennet,' said Miss Bingley, when the door was closed on her, 'is one of those young ladies who seek to recommend themselves to the other sex by undervaluing their own; and with many men, I dare say, it succeeds.
-But, in my opinion, it is a paltry device, a very mean art.'
+"Eliza Bennet," said Miss Bingley, when the door was closed on her, "is one of those young ladies who seek to recommend themselves to the other sex by undervaluing their own; and with many men, I daresay, it succeeds; but, in my opinion, it is a paltry device, a very mean art."

-'Undoubtedly,' replied Darcy, to whom this remark was chiefly addressed, 'there is a meanness in all the arts which ladies sometimes condescend to employ for captivation.
-Whatever bears affinity to cunning is despicable.'
+"Undoubtedly," replied Darcy, to whom this remark was chiefly addressed, "there is meanness in all the arts which ladies sometimes condescend to employ for captivation.
+Whatever bears affinity to cunning is despicable."